haochi/jql.js/README.md

 LIMIT 2
 ```

-You can use `JQL.TableAs` to create an alias for the table.
+You can use `Table#as(alias: string)` to create an alias for the table.
 It would be useful for performing self joins.

 See more examples in `test/test.ts`.